 Make Upskilling Fun: Gamification and the Digital Transformation of Skills for Gig Workers

 The audience for gaming is, in a word, gigantic.
-Statista says that the population of online games has reached an estimated 1 billion people, with the number of users expected to exceed 1.3 billion by 2025.
+The population of online games has reached an estimated 1 billion people, with the number of users expected to exceed 1.3 billion by 2025.
 Gaming represents a massive source of entertainment and revenue – roughly 1 in 8 people in the world play online games!
 It’s worth noting that games can also play a role in workforce upskilling – for instance in onboarding and learning, as well as incentives and recognition.

 The Meaning of Gamification for Direct Selling